 Current Society for Vascular Surgery (SVS) guidelines recommend a surveillance regimen consisting of up to five duplex ultrasound assessments in the first two years after a CEA, with annual scans thereafter, Flanagan noted in her presentation.

-Conversely, current recommendations from the European Society for Vascular Surgery (ESVS) favor a less rigorous approach, advocating carotid artery surveillance if there are signs of cerebral malperfusion during carotid clamping.
+Conversely, current recommendations from the European Society for Vascular Surgery (ESVS) favour a less rigorous approach, advocating carotid artery surveillance if there are signs of cerebral malperfusion during carotid clamping.

 The study included patients who underwent CEA for severe (70–99%) carotid artery stenosis between 2008 and 2012, who were then followed up until 2019.
 Flanagan described Kaiser Permanente as a “large, integrated regional healthcare system,” and detailed that patients who had undergone ipsilateral intervention previously, or who died within 30 days of their operation were excluded.